-In Figs.~\ref{fig:7} and~\ref{fig:8}, we show the results for the excitation spectrum obtained from degenerate perturbation theory for particle numbers $N=6$~[Fig.~\ref{fig:7}] and $20$~[Fig.~\ref{fig:8}] at four rotation frequencies $\Omega/\omega=0$, 1/4, 1/3, and 1/2 (panels (a)-(d)) grouped by angular momentum eigenvalue~\mbox{$M=\langle L_z \rangle$}.
-As discussed, without interactions most states are highly degenerate but interactions lift this degeneracy and split the spectrum, which we visualize using an attractive interaction strength \mbox{$g=-1$} such that states are still clustered around their noninteracting excitation energies.
+In Figs.~\ref{fig:7} and~\ref{fig:8}, we show the results for the excitation spectrum obtained from degenerate perturbation theory for particle numbers $N=6$~(Fig.~\ref{fig:7}) and $20$~(Fig.~\ref{fig:8}) at four rotation frequencies $\Omega/\omega=0$, 1/4, 1/3, and 1/2 [panels (a)--(d)] grouped by angular momentum eigenvalue~\mbox{$M=\langle L_z \rangle$}.
+As discussed, without interactions most states are highly degenerate but interactions lift this degeneracy and split the spectrum.
+We visualize the split spectrum using an attractive interaction strength \mbox{$g=-1$} such that states are still clustered around their noninteracting excitation energies.
 In the figures, blue points represent primary states and red points nonprimary states, and we do not indicate different conformal towers for clarity.
 In addition, we shift primary states to the left and nonprimary states to the right of their angular momentum eigenvalue, and we separate degenerate states horizontally.
-Note that while the distribution of nonprimary states follows from the nonrelativistic conformal symmetry, the positions of primary states are obtained from our numerical results.
-The figures show the excitation spectrum with respect to the ground state, which changes as the rotation frequency is increased, cf. the discussion in Sec.~\ref{sec:IIA}: For both particle numbers \mbox{$N=6$} and \mbox{$N=20$}, it changes from a zero angular momentum state \mbox{$M=0$} to a state with finite angular momentum as the rotation frequency is increased further.
-For \mbox{$N=6$}, the finite-angular momentum ground state configuration is of the type shown in Fig.~\ref{fig:4}(d), where all spins are occupying the lowest possible angular momentum single-particle states with $n_j=0$.
-As a consequence, it will remain the ground state for further rotation increase.
-For \mbox{$N=20$}, the changing of ground state to \mbox{$M=14$} [Fig.~\ref{fig:8}(b)] corresponds to moving a pair of opposite spins from a single-particle state with $n_j=3$ to the lowest unoccupied angular momentum single-particle state with $n_j=0$ and to \mbox{$M=26$} [Fig.~\ref{fig:8}(d)] by moving a pair from $n_j=2$.
+Note that while the distribution of nonprimary states is dictated by the nonrelativistic conformal symmetry (and confirmed in our numerics), the primary states and their energies are specific to the theory and determined from our numerical results.
+The figures show the excitation spectrum with respect to the ground state, which changes as the rotation frequency is increased (cf.~the discussion in Sec.~\ref{sec:IIA}): For both particle numbers \mbox{$N=6$} and \mbox{$N=20$}, the ground state changes from a zero angular momentum state \mbox{$M=0$} to a state with finite angular momentum as the rotation frequency is increased further.
+For \mbox{$N=6$}, the finite-angular momentum ground state configuration is of the type shown in Fig.~\ref{fig:4}(d), where all spins occupy the lowest angular momentum single-particle states with $n_j=0$.
+As a consequence, it will remain the ground state at faster rotations.
+For \mbox{$N=20$}, the change to an \mbox{$M=14$} ground state [Fig.~\ref{fig:8}(b)] corresponds to moving a pair of opposite spins from a single-particle state with $n_j=3$ to the lowest unoccupied angular momentum single-particle state with $n_j=0$, and to \mbox{$M=26$} [Fig.~\ref{fig:8}(d)] by moving a pair from $n_j=2$.
 As the rotation frequency is increased further, subsequent ground states have angular momentum $M=42,54,70$, and $90$.